fmintar1/ATM-Machine-Java/README.md

 - Add the ability to show statement of all your account balances <- DONE!
 - Add ability to have multiple accounts within the ATM <- DONE!
 - Add a means to SAVE all account data to a file used by the ATM <- DONE!
-- Keep state of account(s) between runnings of ATM
+- Keep state of account(s) between runnings of ATM <- DONE!
-- Add a means to LOG all transaction data to a logfile
+- Add a means to LOG all transaction data to a logfile <- DONE!
 - Add ability to show transaction history for each account to user.

 You may have to remind yourself how to add `pom.xml` file and make it a Java project in your IDE.